 8 Free Resources to Learn to Code Online

 Codeacademy offers five different languages.
 Once you’ve decided on your language of choice, start the “track”—a series of free courses that will take you from beginner to advanced level.
 Or, pick and choose from courses and interactive games to hone specific skills.
-You can also check out Code Year from Codeacademy, a step-by-step curriculum that takes you through important web technologies.
-Even NYC Mayor Michael Bloomberg signed up for this innovative program.

 2. MIT Open Courseware